Azam-Shi/PuMba/README.md

 **Pretrained Model**
-The pretrained model is provided in the [savedModels] (https://github.com/Azam-Shi/PuMba/tree/main/savedModels) directory.
+The pretrained model is provided in the [savedModels] [(Stebliankin et al., 2023)](https://github.com/Azam-Shi/PuMba/tree/main/savedModels) directory.

 **Training and Validation Data**
 Lists of training and validation sets are available in the `data` directory.